LaunchPadLab/onboard-me/react/redux.md

 - *Store* - Contains the application's state
 - *Actions* - Simple JS objects that send data from your application to your store
 - *Reducer* - Pure JS functions that determine how the state is affected by an action
-- *Middleware* - Middleman between the actions and the reducer to determine if the action should be modified or canceled before reachig the reducer
+- *Middleware* - Middleman between the actions and the reducer to determine if the action should be modified or canceled before reaching the reducer

 **Store**